 In the UK and many other countries A4 is the most common document size.
 In the US, US Letter is the typical resume size.

-Whenever I write a CV or resume, I like to set the margins to narrow.
+When I make a CV on Word I like to set the margins to narrow.
 This makes the most of the available space and I also think it looks better.

 You can set margins by clicking ‘Layout’ and then ‘Margins’.